gitlabhq/gitlabhq/doc/administration/high_availability/database.md

 This is used to prevent replication from using up all of the available database connections.

-> Note:
-> - In this document we are assuming 3 database nodes, which makes this configuration:
+In this document we are assuming 3 database nodes, which makes this configuration:

 ```
 postgresql['max_wal_senders'] = 4